learn-co-curriculum/dsc-one-to-many-and-many-to-many-joins-lab/README.md

-# One to Many and Many to Many Joins - Lab
+# One-to-Many and Many-to-Many Joins - Lab

 ## Introduction

 In this lab, you'll practice your knowledge on one-to-many and many-to-many relationships!

 ## Objectives

 You will be able to:

-* Query data using one-to-many and many-to-many joins
+- Query data using one-to-many and many-to-many joins
-* Predict the resulting size of one-to-many and many-to-many joins
+- Predict the resulting size of one-to-many and many-to-many joins

+## One-to-Many and Many-to-Many Joins
 <img src='images/Database-Schema.png' width="600">

 ## Connect to the Database